nuodb/nuodb-cp-docs/content/docs/configuration/backup/database-clone.md

 ```

 {{< details "Action" >}}
-Ensure that the recent NuoDB version is configured on the clone and contact NuoDB support.
+Ensure that a recent NuoDB version is configured on the clone and contact NuoDB support.
 {{< /details >}}